workleap/wl-idp-docs-hub/docs/joining-the-hub.md

 ### Adhere to Workleap's conventions

-The following conventions are optional but highly recommend to to guarantee a consistent and unified experience for Workleap's developers within the Workleap IDP hub.
+The following conventions are optional but highly recommend to to guarantee a consistent and unified experience for Workleap's developers within the Workleap Frontend Platform hub.

 #### Icons